Isert History, Family Crest & Coats of Arms

 The surname Isert was first found in Gloucestershire where they held a family seat from ancient times, being granted lands in that shire soon after the Norman Conquest in 1066.
 Traditionally, the family was descended from Isolde, daughter of the Duke of Brittany in the fifth century who later became the wife of Tristram, of the great Arthurian legends, nephew of the King of Cornwall.
 Tristram escaped to Brittany and their tragic love affair became the subject of an opera by Wagner.

-Important Dates for the Isert family
+Early History of the Isert family

 This web page shows only a small excerpt of our Isert research.
 Another 172 words (12 lines of text) covering the years 1400, 1569, 1577, 1599, 1695, and 1785 are included under the topic Early Isert History in all our PDF Extended History products and printed products wherever possible.